-- 1.1 Conservation Areas are defined as "areas of special architectural or historic interest, the character and appearance of which it is desirable to preserve or enhance" (Section 69 (I) (a) of the Planning (Listed Buildings and Conservation Areas) Act 1990). - 1.2 The South Down National Park Authority has a duty to determine which parts of the National Park have that special architectural or historic interest, to designate those parts as Conservation Areas, and to keep the Conservation Area under review. - 1.3 Clayton was first designated as a Conservation Area by Mid Sussex District Council in October 1984, when it fell into two sections.
-An extension in September 1999 joined the two parts to give the current boundaries (Figure 0).
+- I.I Conservation Areas are defined as "areas of special architectural or historic interest, the character and appearance of which it is desirable to preserve or enhance" (Section 69 (I) (a) of the Planning (Listed Buildings and Conservation Areas) Act 1990). - 1.2 The South Down National Park Authority has a duty to determine which parts of the National Park have that special architectural or historic interest, to designate those parts as Conservation Areas, and to keep the Conservation Area under review. - 1.3 Clayton was first designated as a Conservation Area by Mid Sussex District Council in October 1984, when it fell into two sections.
+An extension in September 1999 joined the two parts to give the current boundaries (Figure 1).
 With the creation of the South Downs National Park in April 2011, the National Park Authority became the Local Planning Authority for the village. - 1.4 This Appraisal seeks to set out what the National Park Authority considers are the most significant elements which define the character of the Conservation Area; it has an important role in making informed and sustainable decisions about the future of the area.
-Whilst comprehensiveness may be sought, however, the omission of any particular feature should not be taken as meaning that it is of no significance. - 1.5 It sits within a wider policy context, including: - The purposes and duty of the South Downs National Park Authority - The National Planning Policy Framework - The Mid Sussex District Council Local Plan, until such time as it is superseded by the South Downs National Park Local Plan - The National Planning Policy Framework - 1.6 In looking at the area, issues which pose a threat to the quality of the area and any possibilities for improvement and enhancement have also been identified. - 1.7 The draft document was the subject of a six week consultation period from (date to be inserted) to (date to be inserted).
+Whilst comprehensiveness may be sought, however, the omission of any particular feature should not be taken as meaning that it is of no significance. - 1.5 It sits within a wider policy context, including: - The purposes and duty of the South Downs National Park Authority - The National Planning Policy Framework - The National Planning Policy Framework - The Mid Sussex District Council Local Plan, until such time as it is superseded by the South Downs National Park Local Plan - I.6 In looking at the area, issues which pose a threat to the quality of the area and any possibilities for improvement and enhancement have also been identified. - 1.7 The draft document was the subject of a six week consultation period from 6 February 2017 to 20 March 2017.
 The draft document was available on the National Park Authority's website and all the households within the village were notified of it as part of the consultation exercise.
-Consultations were also sent to West Sussex County Council, Mid-Sussex District Council, Hassocks Parish Council, and English Heritage
+Consultations were also sent to West Sussex County Council, Mid-Sussex District Council, Hassocks Parish Council, and Historic England.

-1.8 The draft document was amended in response to comments received and adopted by the South Downs National Park Authority on <a href="tel:decenter-of-section
+1.8 The draft document was amended in response to comments received and adopted by the South Downs National Park Authority on 13 September 2018.

-Figure I - Boundaries of Clayton Conservation Area
+Figure I - Boundary of Clayton Conservation Area